GatoLoko/Wattpad2Epub/README.md

 Wattpad2Epub downloads and converts Wattpad books into Epub files you can use with your favorite ebook reader.

+This is a command line program, so a basic understanding of the command line is expected (at least until a gui is added (don't hold your breath on that)).
+If that's a problem for you, this may not be the program you are looking for.

 ## Why Wattpad2Epub?

 Wattpad doesn't offer an option to download a book.
 This forces you to remain